norlinga/spiker/README.md

 From here, the user should be able to start Guard and immediately begin development in a red-green fashion.

+## Types of Spikes

+The `simple` option shown above puts the code and the tests together in a single file, which can be useful in a number of circumstances.
+Similar to the `simple` option, the `given` option puts the code and tests in the same file but offers the user the Minitest::Spec and ::Given syntax options.
+Learn more about the [Given/When/Then](https://en.wikipedia.org/wiki/Given-When-Then) syntax on Wikipedia, or the work of Jim Weirich related to Rspec with [Given](https://github.com/jimweirich/rspec-given).

-The "multi" option places directories and files into a named directory, and is intended to flesh out a more complex spike that includes a tests directory and `test_helper.rb`, a `lib` directory, README.md, etc.  The overall workflow is still the same:
+The `multi` option places directories and files into a named directory, and is intended to flesh out a more complex spike that includes a tests directory and `test_helper.rb`, a `lib` directory, README.md, etc.  The overall workflow is still the same:

     $ spiker multi my_spike
     $ cd my_spike